PMEAL/porespy-frontend/README.md

 ## TODO:

-- Change GUI to make it look like mock gui design. (in progress)
+- Change GUI to make it look like mock gui design. (in progress).
 - Get a Favicon.ico.
 - CSS Stylings for About Page, LandingPage components.